 Today, it is a popular tourist attraction primarily because of the 45-minute River Cruise, which offers tranquil views of colonial buildings, antiquated shophouses, local settlements and ancient bridges as well as modern decorations and local art displays within Malacca.
 Read on to discover some of Melaka River’s unique sightseeing opportunities.

 River Of Bridges

 The Melaka River winds its way from Dutch Square and goes past Tan Boon Seng Bridge.
-During the Portuguese invasion of Malacca, they seized this bridge and cut off communications between both sides of the river, effectively dividing Malacca into two and leading to Malacca’s defeat.
+During the Portuguese invasion of Malacca, they seized this bridge and cut off communications between the two sides of the river, effectively dividing Malacca into two and leading to Malacca’s defeat.

 Chan Boon Cheng Bridge

-The bridge has a gruesome past; during the Japanese occupation, Japanese soldiers placed the beheaded heads of their victims at the foot of the bridge as a not-so-gentle reminder for locals to toe the line.
+The bridge is also known for its gruesome past.
+During the Japanese occupation, Japanese soldiers placed the severed heads of their victims at the foot of the bridge as a not-so-gentle reminder for locals to toe the line.

 After passing several more bridges, the Melaka River leads up to Kampung Morten: an old Malay settlement classified as a national heritage site.
-It is a typical Malay village but is widely-recognised as a living museum with well-preserved traditional Malay architecture and a conservative olden-days lifestyle.
+It is a typical Malay village, but is widely-recognised as a living museum with well-preserved traditional Malay architecture and a conservative olden-days lifestyle.
 A 17th century Portuguese cathedral called Church of Rosary is also located in Kampung Morten, though not much of the structure stood the test of time after Dutch colonials occupied Malacca in 1641.

 - Location: Malacca town